Equipment and services in your home

 - getting up and going to bed

-- help with preparing meals, laundry, ironing, cleaning and shopping.
+- help with preparing meals, laundry and shopping.

 You can find home care services listed on our Locate - care and support in County Durham website.
-Note: subsidised home care is only provided in exceptional circumstances.
+Note: subsidised home care is only provided to those assessed as having eligible social care needs - see Eligibility criteria for adults with care and support needs.

 Meals to your home